-If successful, a Funding Ågreement will need to be signed by the applicant's signing authority and First Peoples' Cultural Council.
+If successful, a Funding Agreement will need to be signed by the applicant's signing authority and First Peoples' Cultural Council.
 The agreement will outline all the obligations of the grant, including the submission of the following reports:

-- Interim Report This report will include a short narrative update on the program and expense summary including expenditures covering the period of April 1, 2022 to September 30, 2022.
-This report will be completed via the FPCC Grant Portal and will be due on October 31, 2022. - Final Report This report will include a detailed narrative summary of the program's outcomes and a detailed financial report (in the form of a General Ledger or official financial summary), signed by the financial signing authority and spanning the entire fiscal year (April 1, 2022 March 31, 2023).
-This report will be completed via the FPCC Grant Portal and will be due on April 30th, 2023).
+Interim Report - This report will include a short narrative update on the program and expense summary including expenditures covering the period of April 1, 2023 to

+- September 30, 2023.
+This report will be completed via the FPCC Grant Portal and will be due on October 31, 2023. - Final Report This report will include a detailed narrative summary of the program's outcomes and an expense summary spanning the entire fiscal year (April 1, 2023 March 31, 2024).
+This report will be completed via the FPCC Grant Portal and is due on April 30, 2024.